 Your parrot may not be used to spending time around others.
-As such, it will be scared of strangers and see them as enemies.
-Be careful when introducing your parrot to somebody for the first time.
-Parrots can be territorial, so strangers are as good as alien invaders.
+So, they’ll be scared of strangers and see them as threats.
+Parrots are territorial, so be careful when introducing them to somebody for the first time.

-Like most animals, parrots are good at sensing another person’s energy.
-If the stranger is loud, boisterous, and too energetic before earning the parrot’s trust, they may get bitten when trying to interact.
+Parrots are good at sensing another person’s energy.
+If the stranger is loud and boisterous before earning the parrot’s trust, they may get bitten while attempting to interact.

-Parrots that previous owners have mistreated may develop trauma.
-This can manifest in the form of:
+Parrots that previous owners have mistreated may develop trauma, which can manifest as:

 - Refusal to eat

-As mentioned, parrots form deep emotional bonds with their favorite human.
-Regrettably, that bond may cause the parrot to become jealous quite easily.
+Parrots form deep emotional bonds with their favorite human.
+Regrettably, that bond may cause jealousy.

 Why Do Jealous Parrots Bite?

-If a baby parrot nips at you, you might find this cute.
-The pecks won’t contain the amount of strength found in adult bites.
-If you let this behavior slide, your parrot may quickly learn that it’s acceptable playful behavior.
+If a baby parrot nips you, you might find it cute, especially as the pecks won’t hurt.
+However, if you let this behavior slide, your parrot may believe it’s acceptable playful behavior.

-However, as the parrot grows up, these nips can become dangerous.
-If you suddenly correct the parrot, it may have its feelings hurt.
-After all, it believes it’s done nothing wrong.
+Unfortunately, as the parrot grows up, nips can become painful.
+If you suddenly correct the parrot, it may get upset with you because it feels it’s done nothing wrong.

-That makes it important to train your parrot against biting early on.
-As a baby, if it nips at you, gently tap its beak and tell it “no.” Be consistent each time it bites at you.
-Eventually, the parrot will learn that this is unacceptable.
+So, train your parrot not to bite at an early stage.
+As a baby, if it nips at you, tap its beak and tell it “no.” Do this whenever it bites at you.
+Eventually, it’ll realize that its behavior is unacceptable.

 Lack of Socialization

-Spending time with your parrot is the best way to get it socialized.
-It’s wise to do this with only one person at a time.
-This ensures the parrot doesn’t feel crowded or overwhelmed.
+Spending time with your parrot is the most effective form of socialization.
+This should only happen one person at a time so that the parrot doesn’t feel crowded or overwhelmed.

-Territorial behavior in parrots occurs when they are allowed too much time in a particular area, usually their cage.
-They begin to think that the cage belongs to them and will attack anyone that gets nearby.
+Territorial behavior in parrots occurs when they’re allowed too much time in a particular area, usually their cage.
+They think the cage belongs to them and attack anyone who gets too close.

 How To Discourage Parrots From Biting